 Students: How to Apply to MetroLink

-This spring, Career Services will hold an informational meeting on Monday, September 24 at 5 p.m. in the Chesebro Room, Dewar Union to describe the MetroLink program and to answer any questions students may have.
+This fall, Career Services will hold an informational meeting on Thursday, September 25 at 5 p.m. in the Farrington Room, Dewar Union to describe the MetroLink program and to answer any questions students may have.

-Applications: Students should pick up a MetroLink Application and Recommendation Form in the Office of Career Services, located on the first floor of Golisano Hall or download the forms here.
+Applications: Students should complete the online application form at http://info.hartwick.edu/psge/LinkApplication.asp.
+Recommendation Forms are available in the PSGE Center, located on the first floor of Golisano Hall or download the form here.
 In addition to requesting student information, the application asks that students indicate the career fields they are interested in exploring on MetroLink and asks for one faculty recommendations.

 Resume and Statement: A resume should accompany the application.
 Career Services can provide information on how to write a resume.
-In addition to a resume, students should attach a one-page description of what you hope to learn, gain, and/or accomplish as a result of MetroLink.
-Career Services also wants to know how each student can contribute to the program.
 For assistance with preparing your resume, check out https://hartwick-csm.symplicity.com/students/.

 Interview: Once your application is received, you will be sign up for an interview in the fall with the MetroLink staff.
 The purpose of the interview is to discuss your motivations for participating in MetroLink, to find out more about your specific career interests and to ensure that you will represent the College in an appropriate matter.